OCA/account-invoice-reporting/partner_time_to_pay/README.rst

 Usage
 =====

-* Go to the Accounting tab of a partner
+* Go to the *Sales & Purchases* tab of a partner
-* There is 4 new fields.
+* There are 4 new fields.
 These fields represent the average days to pay for this year (YTD) and since the first invoice (lifetime).
+* Adds a new field in the tree and form invoices views to check the Full Reconcile Payment Date

 Known issues / Roadmap
 ======================